What is physical identity and access management (PIAM)?

 - Security risk management — PIAM solutions better enforce policy compliance around access approvals and privileges added, and address issues regarding privilege creep, insider threat and hybrid working arrangements.

-- Adaptable physical access delivery – with hybrid working arrangement now commonplace PIAM solutions provide attribute-based physical access, to ensure workers have the right physical access every time they enter facilities.
+- Adaptable physical access delivery — with hybrid working arrangements now commonplace PIAM solutions provide attribute-based physical access, to ensure workers have the right physical access every time they enter facilities.

-- Improved audit outcomes – PIAM systems help companies demonstrate that physical access management processes are enforced, auditable reporting available on demand.
+- Improved audit outcomes – PIAM systems help companies demonstrate that physical access management processes are enforced, and auditable reporting is available on demand.

 Why is PIAM important?